bstarynk/bismon/bootsyntax.md

 * Comments: either starting with `//` till eol, or starting and ending with `|`

-* A lot of lexical conventions are inspired by C (however `/*` comments `*/` are **not supported** !)
+* some lexical conventions are inspired by C (however `/*` comments `*/` are **not supported** !)

 * A name is nearly like a C identifier, but double underscores or initial or final underscores are forbidden.
 So `foo`, `foo_1`, `barFoo_x` are good names, but `__`, `_a`, `foo__2` are not.
 A name denotes some named object at time of parsing.

-* A C-identifier is a name in the above sense which does not yet name some existing object.
+* A C-name is a name in the above sense which does not yet name some existing object.

 * An object-id or id starts with an underscore then digit, such as